 After having published a book on the economic dimension of affects, followed by a book on the social nature of affects, it makes sense that Frédéric Lordon would write a book on the politics of affect.
 However, Imperium: Structures et affects des corps politiques is less about the classic questions of autonomy and determination, the relation of politics to economics, etc, than it is about how the affects redefine the very ground of the what is thought of as politics.

 The social is the name of the simultaneous excess and finitude, of that which cannot be reduced either to individual intentions or desires or universal concepts.
-Or rather, the social is one possible name, Lordon frames this relation as a relation between the multitude and the state.
+Or rather, the social is one possible name of this condition.
+Lordon frames this relation as a relation between the multitude and the state.
 The multitude is nothing other than the existing articulation of affective imitations, ambivalence, and striving.
 As such, there is no multitude in general, just different historically articulated multitudes.
 This multitude produces as state as its after image.
 The state is a kind of immanent transcendence, or how immanence, the articulated relations between different affects, different strivings, necessarily appears as transcendence.
 With this concept or immanent transcendence Lordon cuts through a division that defines much thinking on politics and society which understands social relations as either hierarchical, necessarily positing some point of transcendence, or immanent, which is to say horizontal.
 This is similar to Jeremy Gilbert's critique of "Leviathan Logic," and as with Gilbert's critique the important part is that this tendency does not just define one political ideology, but cuts across multiple iterations of transcendence bad, immanence good, from social contracts to multitudes.
 What Lordon thinks Spinoza offers is precisely a way of thinking transcendence as a kind of effect, as nothing other than the product of existing affective relations.
 We produce the state through our own desires, our affects, but once produced this effect in turn reorganizes our affects.
 The fundamentally social and mimetic nature of affects means that there is no sharp division between auto-affection and hetero-affection, between that which produce and that which produces us.
 "The state is us, but it is a strange us, opaque from our existence."

 As I have argued elsewhere, immanent transcendence is Lordon's (along with André Orlean and Yves Citton) specific intervention into Spinozist Marxism, squaring the circle between Althusser's Spinoza of ideology, of the transcendence of the big Subject, and Negri's Spinoza of revolution, of the immanent organization of desire.
 Immanent sociality, or a particular organization of it, produces its own hierarchy, its own effects of transcendence.